On $L^p$ estimates for positivity-preserving Riesz transforms related to Schr\"odinger operators: boundedness for classes of potentials

-The right-hand side of the above inequality is the probability that $X_s$ exits the ball of radius $r_k$ centered at $x$.
-We can estimate it from above by the probability that $X_s$ exits an inscribed cube.
+Now we come back to calculating the probabilities in \eqref{lem:linf01:eq1}.
+The right-hand side of inequality \eqref{eq:Pomegac} is the probability that $X_s$ exits the ball of radius $r_k$ centered at $x$.
+We can estimate it from above by the probability that $X_s$ exits an inscribed cube whose sides are parallel to the coordinate axes.
 The length of its diagonal equals $a\sqrt{d} = 2r_k$, where $a$ is the cube's side length, so we get

 The last equality in \eqref{eq:erfc} follows from the reflection principle for Brownian motion, while the last inequality is a well-known bound for the complementary error function $\erfc,$ see e.g.\ \cite[eq.\ (7.8.3)]{nist}.